 Thanks for reading Snixy Kitchen!
 To stay up on what’s coming out of my kitchen, follow me on Facebook, Instagram, Twitter, Bloglovin’, or Pinterest, or subscribe via e-mail to get new recipes right to your inbox.

-- 1 cup raw chickpeas, soaked over night and drained (yields 2½ cups)
+- 1 cup dried chickpeas, soaked over night and drained (yields 2½ cups)

 - 1½ cups shredded butternut squash (ex. the neck of a 2½lb butternut squash)